Honoring Bryan Slinker

 Please consider a gift to support the College of Veterinary Medicine’s priorities below:

 Because of you, we save lives every day at WSU’s Veterinary

 Teaching Hospital.
 Your gift helps a dog learn to walk again.
 A horse

 receives surgery and go on to win another barrel race.
 Or you help save

 Margin of Excellence Fund

 Rabies is the deadliest zoonotic disease on the planet.
 Each year more than 60,000 people die from rabies and half are children under the age of 16.
-The Paul G. Allen School for Global Animal Health is working to eliminate rabies with the goal of no humans deaths by 2030.
+Rabies Free Africa, part of The Paul G. Allen School for Global Health, is working to eliminate rabies with the goal of no humans deaths by 2030.
 Please join us in our efforts to eliminate rabies worldwide.
-Learn more.
+Learn more about rabies

 Humane Society Partnership Fund

 The WSU College of Veterinary Medicine partners with local and regional humane societies to give our students an extraordinary educational opportunity during final year in school.
 The hands-on, practical experience better prepares WSU veterinary students to enter the workforce after graduation.
 Learn more about the partnership and about other Innovative Education.